MarcellavonderWeppen/animal-translator/src/about/challenges+takeaways.md

 ### Challenge: Making a carousel responsive

 This carousel is really tough!
 It took me quite a while to realize that the height was coming from the `grid-template-row: 45vh 3em`!
 Handling this with a fixed height for small heights.

+### August 29th 2022

+Yesterday I finally made it back to my Animal Translator.

+In the mean time...

+- I was away on vacation.
+No coding, but I took a course about SASS on LinkedIn Learning.
+Now I feel I closed this gap in my understanding.
+Also I decided, that I don't need SASS for this project - it wouldn't bring along any improvements, at least nothing obvious.
+- Speaking about LinkedIn Learning, as I was on the free trial month, I felt the pressure to use it.
+So I took some more courses: Shopify, Hugo, Markdown and WebFlow.
+- After holidays I got the flue - it took me some time to recover.
+- Regarding the backend module at school, I thought we would get some days to code our own personal project like we did for the other modules.
+But we didn't.
+I really wanted to code a Markdown Blog as my personal backend project, so that's what I did in the evenings and weekends.
+- Also, I got a fine offer for an internship.
+I really would like to embrace this opportunity.
+I already passed the first interview, so now I should prepare for the tech interviews, I guess!
+- Also, the final project with my class started.
+I am in the best team ever, working on the coolest project ever.
+So, I want to give my 100% for that as well.
+- Also, I am looking for a better flat for two years now and I will have an apartment inspection this week...

+With so much going on, no wonder I didn't find more time for my cute little Animal Translator!
+Tomorrow it's time to hand the project in, if I want to take part in the W3 competition.

+I am a bit sad, that I couldn't implement all the ideas and improvements that were on my mind in a timely manner.
+Still there is so much to do.
+I doubt, that I will win anything with the project as it is now.
+But on the other hand, it's the taking part that counts.

+At least I got the project responsive yesterday.
+That was quite a pile of work - more than expected.
+Today, I figured out how to add some real animal sounds.
+That was fun :smile: And as usual, I learned a lot on the go.

+So this is it for now - I guess.

+It is like life - always a work in progress.